ray-project/ray/doc/source/rllib/key-concepts.rst

 Catalogs are where RL Modules primarily get their models and action distributions from.
-They are called Catalogs because they can output a variety of models and distributions, depending on inputs such as action- and observation space.
+They are called Catalogs because they can output a variety of models and distributions, depending on configurations such as action and observation spaces.
 Each RLModule has its own default Catalog - PPORLModule has the PPOCatalog.
 Many methods of Catalogs can be overridden to alter the behavior of existing RLModules.